Why Data Backup is Essential

 Jenny is the owner of a boutique marketing firm with ten full-time employees and a number of freelancers.
 They specialize in building marketing plans for institutions such as banks and hospitals.
 At the time of the cyber attack, they were above average in terms of their security preparations.

 They were familiar with applicable compliance laws and used tools such as antivirus, firewalls, and security monitoring to defend themselves.
-As we wrote previously, 47% of small businesses don’t know how to defend themselves from cyber attacks, so Jenny’s firm was in rarified company.

-Here’s where things get hairy.
+Here’s where things got hairy.

 The email contained the Microsoft letterhead, used the Microsoft font, and contained a message that was certain to raise Jenny’s eyebrows – her payment for Microsoft Office had been declined.
 It conveniently included a login portal where Jenny could put in her correct payment information.